By David Forest, editor, Strategic Investor

 But as copper went over $1.00 a pound, the value of the company’s resources in the ground became worth hundreds of millions of dollars.
 Everybody wanted to own the company.

 Not surprisingly, our shares quickly doubled.

 And that’s the “Nine Ps.”
-It’s a proven strategy that we’ve been using in Casey Research – courtesy of our founder, Doug Casey, for many years.
+It’s a proven strategy that we’ve been using at Casey Research – courtesy of our founder, Doug Casey – for many years.

 Before I even think about recommending a mining stock, I make sure to put it through the “Nine Ps” test.

 It keeps us on the straight and narrow – a set of steps we take to ensure the highest due diligence… to make sure no corners are ever cut on our research… so you can get the best resource speculations out there.